Regristation is currently closed. Please check back soon for information regarding next ESG in Energy program session

 INDIVIDUAL BADGE PRICE:

-This session has now ended.
-Please check back soon for information regarding our next ESG in Energy program session or click here to sign up for updates on this and all of our UH Energy Micro-credentialing Programs: SUBSCRIBE
+Please check back soon for information regarding our next ESG in Energy program session or click here to sign up for updates on this and other UH Energy Micro-credentialing Programs: SUBSCRIBE

 Instruction for each badge consists of 6, 2.5-hour online sessions.
-Micro-credentialing badges are awarded for each module, three in total, for the ESG in Energy Program.
-The badges earned will be a permanent addition to your skillset and resume.
-You will be able to incorporate the micro-credentialing badge from UH into your LinkedIn profile upon earning the badges.
+Micro-credential badges are awarded for each module, three in total, for the ESG in Energy Program.
+The earned badges are a permanent addition to your skillset and resume.
+After successfully completing the program, you can incorporate micro-credential badges from UH into your LinkedIn profile and resume.

 Framework Development Badge